Welcome to our ranking of the Top 10 Most Affordable Online Master’s in Industrial-Organizational Psychology.

 What Requirement Must Be Met for Degree Completion?

 In order to attain a master’s degree, many colleges require students to participate in some sort of culminating prior to graduation.
 Whether this activity comes in the form of an internship, thesis, practicum, or project, your comfort level with these things may influence your decision as to which colleges you are most interested in.
-This could also influence your decision if you have concerns about traveling to campus, as some colleges will require you to come to campus for these activities even if most of the coursework that you have completed has been in a distance learning environment.
+This could also influence your decision if you have concerns about traveling to campus.
+Some colleges will require you to come to campus for these activities even if most of the coursework you’ve completed has been in a distance learning environment.

 What Does This Degree Offer in Licensure?